Lincoln at Peoria

 › View complete article

-• Lincoln Prize 2004: “To give all a chance” (April 14, 2004)
+• Lincoln Prize 2004: “To give all a chance” (4/14/2004 - Gilder Lehrman Institute of American History)

 To read carefully the Lincoln economic parable of the ant (reprinted here) suggests a lost truth about our sixteenth president: during most of Abraham Lincoln’s political career he focused not on anti-slavery but on economic policy.
 Yet anti-slavery and economic policy, in his worldview, were tightly linked.
 As Lincoln explained, slavery was grounded in coercion.
 It was, and is, an involuntary economic exchange of labor.
 In commercial terms, slavery is theft: “The ant, who has toiled and dragged a crumb to his nest, will furiously defend the fruit of his labor, against whatever robber assails him…the most dumb and stupid slave, that ever toiled for a master, does constantly know that he is wronged.”
 Slavery differs from free labor as a beast does from a man.
 Thus Lincoln assailed slavery not only on moral grounds but also on economic principle.
 This principle, he asserted, is a truth “made so plain by our good Father in Heaven, that all feel and understand it, even down to brutes and creeping insects.”
-We must not be misled by Lincoln's simple metaphors, for one of the profound strengths of Lincoln's political philosophy was his self-taught and masterful grasp of economic theory; more sophisticated than that of any President before or since.
+We must not be misled by Lincoln's simple metaphors, for one of the profound strengths of Lincoln's political philosophy was his self-taught and masterful g.html of economic theory; more sophisticated than that of any President before or since.
 This is, I think, an inescapable conclusion from any careful study of Lincoln's collected writings, speeches and state papers.

 › View complete article